m-barthelemy/vpn-webauth/README.md

 Webauthn additional authentications, including TouchID, are tied to a specific device and browser.
 In case a user wants to be able to sign in from multiple browsers or devices, they have the option of generating a one-time 6 digits code to register a new device.
 This code is valid for 5 minutes and will be disabled after 3 failed attempts.

-It is also possible to sign in from different browsers and devices by using the OTP (authenticator app) authentication feature.
+It is also possible to sign in from different browsers and devices by using the OTP (authenticator app) feature.

 ### VPN
   - `VPNCHECKPASSWORD`: Shared password between the app and the Strongswan `ext-auth` script to protect the endpoint checking for valid user "sessions".
 Optional.